marijnh/Eloquent-JavaScript/07_robot.md

 {{index simulation, "virtual world"}}

 A delivery ((robot)) looks at the world and decides in which direction it wants to move.
-As such, we could say that a robot is a function that takes a `VillageState` object and returns the name of a nearby place.
+So we could say that a robot is a function that takes a `VillageState` object and returns the name of a nearby place.

 {{index "runRobot function"}}